fiscal-cliff/phonegap-plugin-brightness/README.md

 </pre>

 Using
-The code bellow can be placed at the script tag.
 ====
+The code bellow can be placed into script tag.

 ```javascript
 		document.addEventListener('deviceready', onDeviceReady);
 		function onDeviceReady() {